 • California Student Teacher Support Grant Program: Assembly Bill 238 (Muratsuchi) expresses the intent of the Legislature, to improve teacher retention and recruitment in California's public school system, to create a grant program to compensate student teachers to help alleviate financial stress at an important time in the teacher preparation process.
-In addition, the bill would, contingent upon an appropriation of onetime funding, establish the California Student Teacher Support Grant Program, under the administration of the Commission on Teacher Credentialing (CTC), to award grants of an unspecified amount to teaching credential candidates to compensate them while they perform the required 600 hours of student teaching.
+In addition, the bill would, contingent upon an appropriation of one-time funding, establish the California Student Teacher Support Grant Program, under the administration of the Commission on Teacher Credentialing (CTC), to award grants of an unspecified amount to teaching credential candidates to compensate them while they perform the required 600 hours of student teaching.
 Finally, the bill would require that stipends for each student teacher to be equal to the daily substitute teacher pay rate.

-Current Status: AB 238 passed out of the Senate Education Committee on June 21, 2023 on a 7-0 vote.
-Subsequently, the hearing for the bill was postponed by the author in the Senate Appropriations Committee on June 29, 2023.
+Current Status: AB 238 passed off of the Senate Appropriations Committee Suspense File on September 1, 2023 on a 7-0 vote.
+The bill was subsequently moved to the Inactive File on the Senate Floor on September 7, 2023.